 But many schools, if not most, are choosing to not have an alarm nor a detection system, because they're not required to.

 And should a carbon monoxide exposure happen at that school, it's often an emergency medical intervention – because the exposure is often allowed to reach critical levels – resulting in long-term health issues, organ damage or death.

-Nikki James Zellner, activist and mom
+Nikki James Zellner, activist, founder and mom

 IS CARBON MONOXIDE POISONING REALLY AN ISSUE IN SCHOOLS?